Automation Tab

 Disables or enables the selected steps.
 Handy for when testing an action and you don't need all its steps to run.
 Disabled steps have a leading sem-colon in front of them (;) and will be gray in color.
 Tip: You can run just the selected parts of an action by right-clicking the relevant steps and choosing "Run selected step(s)" from the pop-up menu.

 Cuts, copies, and pastes the selected steps in an action.
 The cut or copied steps can be pasted into other steps, or pasted into any app that takes text, such as Notepad or sharing the action in an email.
-Tip: Holding down the [R] key when clicking the "Copy" button will format the copied steps in "code" style for posting on Reddit.
+Tip: Holding down the [Shift] key when clicking the "Cut" or "Copy" buttons will format the steps in "code" style for sharing the action/steps on Reddit.

 Searches and replaces text in the action's selected steps.
 To search/replace in all steps, you can either select them all with [Ctrl]+[A] first, or deselect them all so that no specific steps are selected.